 “We may not be able to vote, but we can make our voices heard,” Jackson said.
 “Kids my age have even helped change laws.”

 This June will be the fifth time Jackson goes to Advocacy Day.
 He meets with the same staffers each year and they remember him and his passion.
 He said it’s the relationship-building that helps him with this cause.

 “When we show up in a group, there’s power in numbers,” Jackson explained.
 “By going every year, we show them that we are serious about finding a cure for this disease.
 Plus, this is a way to remember my grandfather.
 Taking action is the best way to honor his legacy.”

 Jackson’s Young Voices Tip: “Don’t be worried about saying the wrong thing, because there is no such thing as the wrong thing.
 It’s about making a connection with your legislator.
 Tell them what happened, make them feel what you’ve been through.
 You can really make an impact when you make that connection.”

-Whether you’re a kid by age, or just a kid at heart, you too can head to the Hill for Advocacy Day to urge your members of Congress to make pancreatic cancer a national priority.
-Learn more and register for Advocacy Day today!
+Whether you’re a kid by age, or just a kid at heart, you too can urge your members of Congress to make pancreatic cancer a national priority.
+Learn more and take action during Pancreatic Cancer Action Week today!